TestCredential

 You can generate a test solution proof as described in Block Qualified Proofs by calling:

-is a valid Semaphore identity that is then added to a given group, as described in the Block Qualified contracts.
+Where the value for identity is a valid Semaphore identityarrow-up-right that is then added to a given group, as described in the Block Qualified contracts.

 You can then verify this proof by calling: